openmc-dev/openmc/docs/source/usersguide/input.rst

 ------------------------------

 The ``<write_source>`` element has no attributes and has an accepted value of "on" or "off".
-If set to "on", a binary source file will be written to diskat the end of the run that can be used as a starting source for another run.
+If set to "on", a binary source file will be written to disk at the end of the run that can be used as a starting source for another run.

   *Default*: off